SamOyst/hog3point4/README.md

 ## HOW TO RUN PROJECT

-Clone project from github in your ide of your choice navigate to project directory and run the following
+Clone project from github in your ide of your choice navigate to project directory and run the following in the terminal you need to have node.js installed in order to run npm commands

 ## `npm install`